bnb-chain/greenfield-cmd/README.md

 (2) download object

-The "storage get" command is used to download an object to local path, the file-path should replace by the file path of local system.
+The "storage get" command is used to download an object to local path.
+This command will return the local file path where the object will be downloaded and the file size after successful execution.
 ```
 gnfd-cmd storage get gnfd://gnfd-bucket/gnfd-object file-path
 ```
+The filepath can be a specific file path, a directory path, or not set at all.
+If not set, the command will download the content to a file with the same name as the object name in the current directory.

+It is supported to set the file path as a dir

 #### Group Operations

 The group commands is used to create group, update group members, delete group and query group info.